 The concentration introduces statistics as applied to managerial problems, emphasizing conceptual understanding as well as conducting statistical analyses.
 Students learn the limitations and potential of statistics, gain hands-on experience using Excel, as well as comprehensive packages, such as R or SAS.
 Students are encouraged to take an analytic view of decision making by formalizing trade-offs, specifying constraints, providing for uncertainty, and performing sensitivity analyses.

 Courses of study provide students with an understanding of database technology and its application in managing data resources.
 Students analyze the conceptual, logical, and physical design of databases.

-- AIM MBA Curriculum (Flex MBA students who started prior to Spring 2009)
+- Old Curriculum (Students who started prior to Spring 2009)

 - (PDF) Analytics and Information Management Concentration factsheet